ruowen6/cs060/README.md

 # cs060
-This is a repository for course CS060 Version Control: Git from Tampere University.
+This is a repository for personal course assignment of CS060 Version Control: Git from Tampere University.